Planning a classic Croatian-Slovenia road trip? This is the ultimate 10 day itinerary for visiting Croatia and Slovenia.

 More Time in Slovenia?

-If you have more time in Slovenia at the end of your trip, head to either the Istrian Coast (for beach lovers) or the Julian Alps (for nature and hiking lovers).
+If you have more than 10 days in Croatia and Slovenia, head to either the Istrian Coast (for beach lovers) or the Julian Alps (for nature and hiking lovers).

 Semi-crumbling pastel facades that Michelangelo might have sculpted rise above ancient maze-like streets.
 Venetian architecture is adorned with tracery windows.